NIAAA Director's Report on Institute Activities to the 141st Meeting of the National Advisory Council on Alcohol Abuse and Alcoholism

 SBIR/STTR Commercialization Readiness Pilot (CRP) Program: Technical Assistance and Late Stage Development (SB1) (Issued by NINDS) (PAR-16-027).

-Innovation Corps (I-Corps) at NIH Program for NIH and CDC Phase I Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) Grantees (Admin Supp) (Issued by NCI) This FOA seeks to develop and nurture a national innovation ecosystem that builds upon biomedical research to develop technologies, products and services that benefit society (PA-16-019).
+Innovation Corps (I-Corps) at NIH Program for NIH and CDC Phase I Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) Grantees (Admin Supp) (Issued by NCI) This NOFO seeks to develop and nurture a national innovation ecosystem that builds upon biomedical research to develop technologies, products and services that benefit society (PA-16-019).

-SBIR Technology Transfer (R43/R44) This FOA encourages SBIR grant applications from small business concerns (SBCs) for projects to transfer technology out of the NIH intramural research labs into the private sector (Issued by NINDS) ( PA-15-354).
+SBIR Technology Transfer (R43/R44) This NOFO encourages SBIR grant applications from small business concerns (SBCs) for projects to transfer technology out of the NIH intramural research labs into the private sector (Issued by NINDS) ( PA-15-354).

 Drs.
 George Kunos, Resat Cinar, Malliga Iyer and Kenner Rice of the Laboratory of Physiologic Studies have developed hybrid inhibitors of peripheral CB1 receptors and inducible nitric oxide synthase as potential novel treatment of fibrotic diseases.
 A patent application covering these compounds has attracted four license applications for therapeutic development, which are under negotiation.